polytypic/Recalled/README.md

-It doesn't really matter what the input data is, what those expensive computations are or what the output is, but it matters that there are *plenty of subcomputations whose results do not change* between each run of the program.
+It doesn't really matter what the input data is, what those expensive computations are or what the output is, but it matters that there are *plenty of subcomputations whose inputs and outputs do not change* between each run of the program.

 Recall is an EDSL that allows you to conveniently write programs that take advantage of those unchanged subcomputations to only *incrementally* compute the